tw-in-js/twind/docs/grouping.md

 # Grouping

 One specific advantage of doing CSS in JS is that we are not limited to the restrictions of a class name as input.
-Becuase the compiler is just a function, it can take almost any form of input (strings, array, objects or arguments) and turn it into meaningful output.
+Because the compiler is just a function, it can take almost any form of input (strings, array, objects or arguments) and turn it into meaningful output.

-A painpoint commonly felt when using utility CSS classes generally is that it can result is some long and unweildly lines of code which are quite hard for humans hard to parse.
+A painpoint commonly felt when using utility CSS classes generally is that it can result is some long and unwieldily lines of code which are quite hard for humans hard to parse.

 Below is an example of some reasonably contrived button styles.
 The amount of rules applied to this element has been exaggerated for demonstrative purposes, however it is not uncommon for a single element to have tens of rules applied to it and so any savings we can make here are massively exaggerated when applied at scale.